 My dad snaps me out of my trance and hands me a pan of sugar cookies, fresh from the oven.
 “Frost these,” he says.
 “Maybe some flowers or something happy.
 Just do your thing.”

 I take the pan and set them down on a table next to the window looking over the square.
 I pull up a stool and begin to frost.
 A pointed tip and some soft yellow piping give me a textured dandelion.
 A smooth tip and some deep red frosting give me a rose.
 It reminds me of the Capitol and our dictating president, President Snow, who has a strong passion for roses and his own personal greenhouse outside of his mansion.
 I frost wide white petals with pale pink and brown speckles, a lily.
 I have created a bed of flower cookies and packaged them in small white boxes when I hear the clock chime that signals it’s 11:00.
 The reaping starts in three hours.
+Maybe once it’s over, some customers will come in and buy the cookies to celebrate that their children escaped the deadly grasp of the annual reaping.

 “Peeta, wake your brothers!
 They need to get ready!”
 My mother yells from the back room as she helps my father knead dough.
 “I don’t want them running to the square at the last minute like last year!”